ethanshry/Kraken/documentation/Deployment.md

 ## Deployment Process

 Deployment is kicked off by a GraphQL call to the database.
-This will cause the database to insert a new `Deployment` entity with the `crate::model::ApplicationStatus::REQUESTED`.
+This will cause the database to insert a new `Deployment` entity with the `crate::gql_model::ApplicationStatus::REQUESTED`.

 The Orchestrator's execution process involves checking the status of all active deployments.
 In the case that an `ApplicationStatus::REQUESTED` is detected, the deployment status will be updated to `ApplicationStatus::INITIALIZED`.
 The Orchestrator will then seek for a node which will be responsible for the deployment, and will send a message on that node's RabbitMQ Work Queue.